TSP investment choices including the following funds:

 - International Stock Index Investment Fund (I Fund), tracking the Barclays EAFE index; and

-- Lifecycle Funds (L Funds), in which investors pick from one of the available target withdrawal dates (2020, 2030, 2040 or 2050) or an “income fund” for those already withdrawing their accounts or close to that point.
+- Lifecycle Funds (L Funds), in which investors pick from one of the available target withdrawal dates (2025-2065 in five-year increments) or an “income fund” for those already withdrawing their accounts or close to that point.

-Money is allocated among the other TSP funds according to a pre-set formula balancing potential risk and return, with automatic adjustments to keep the desired ratios and also, in the target date funds, to make the investment mix more conservative over time as the projected withdrawal date approaches.
+L fund money is allocated among the other TSP funds according to a pre-set formula balancing potential risk and return, with ever-increasing proportions in the stock-based funds as the time frame lengthens and with automatic adjustments on a daily basis to keep the desired ratios.

 When investing in the TSP, be sure to make sure you balance both risk and reward.
 You also should be sure to take into account the risk and reward potential of any other investments you have.